keigan-motor/pykeigan_motor/README.rst

 BLE (for Linux Only)
 ----------------------
-You need to know the MAC address of you Keigan Motor for BLE connection.
+You need to know the MAC address of your Keigan Motor for BLE connection.

 For example, you can use the following simple script.
 Please run with sudo.